 Saint Louise House offers weekly interactive group opportunities for mothers on topics such as health, nutrition, relationships and parenting.
 Groups are facilitated by Saint Louise House staff as well as professionals from other nonprofits and the Austin community.

-As of summer 2012, 130 Austin families have called Saint Louise House home.
+Since 2000, over 175 families have called Saint Louise House home.
+We currently serve families in 40 apartments.
 Mothers entering the program have ranged in age from 18 to 52, and children from newborn to 17 years.
 Saint Louise House families represent a diverse cross-section of Austin and have included over the years teachers, musicians, grocery store clerks and several students.

 Saint Louise House receives applications from area social service providers and self-referrals from the community.